intel/neural-compressor/docs/source/3x/PyTorch.md

     quant_config.set_local("Conv1d", RTNConfig(dtype="fp32"))  # For Conv1d layers, do not quantize them.
     ```

-3. How to specify an Accelerator?
+3. How to specify an accelerator?

     > Neural Compressor provides automatic accelerator detection, including HPU, XPU, CUDA, and CPU.